GU4243-ADS/project-2-predictive-modelling-group-2/README.md

 #### Contribution Statement

 + Jerome Kafrouni
+  - Built and tested RGB and HSV in R and CNN in Python
+  - Served as guide to train and test all models
+  - Contributed to the presentation slide deck
 + Ayano Kase
   - Built, trained, and tested SVM (linear and rbf) on all the features
   - Created README.md